 Before your transplant, you will need a central venous catheter (CVC) inserted.
 It is a flexible tube that is put into a large vein in your neck.
 The other end sits outside of your chest.
-Having an IV line may sound scary but it will make your stem cell transplant experience much more comfortable.
+Having an IV line may sound scary but it will make your stem cell transplant experience much more comfortable as it can be used to draw blood tests.